Todays Air Quality In Liverpool

 Here is todays air quality in Liverpool along with monitoring data and information about the current and historic levels of air pollution.

 The weather has the biggest influence on NO2 concentrations in the short term and the weather in January 2024 and February 2024 was relatively cold.
-Therefore, the monthly average nitrogen dioxide (NO2) concentrations have remained high between January and February 2024..
+Therefore, the monthly average nitrogen dioxide (NO2) concentrations have remained high between January and February 2025..
 Warmer weather in spring and summer results in NO2 levels decreasing slightly.
-The pollution levels then increased again from September 2024 as the weather got cooler
+T

 The legal limit for NO2 is 40 µg/m3 when averaged over one year.
-The sites at Edge Lane, Speke Road, Everton Valley, Clayton Square and the Speke AURN are all significantly below this limit so far in 2024.
-They were also below this limit in 2023.
-The site at Lime Street was only slightly below the legal limit 2023.
-This is probably due to the large amounts of traffic at this busy city centre location..
+The sites at Edge Lane, Speke Road, Everton Valley, Clayton Square and the Speke AURN are all significantly below this limit so far in 2025.
+They were also below this limit in 2024. .

-At Walton Vale and Lime St, the monthly averages for 2024 are currently above the annual limit value for NO2.
+At Walton Vale and Hunter Street, the monthly averages for 2025 are currently around the annual limit value for NO2.
 This is likely due to the large amounts of traffic at these location.
-Liverpool City Council is aware that air pollution is a problem in Walton Vale and this is currently being addressed by the Liverpool Clean Air Plan.
+Liverpool City Council is currently implementing traffic control measures in these locations as part of the Liverpool Clean Air Plan.

 The table below shows the nitrogen dioxide concentrations in microgrammes per metre cubed (µg/m3)